gibbok/notes-pact/README.md

 - The provider contract is tested against the provider using a funcional API testin tool such RestAssured, Dredd or Postman
 - Provider contrat i uploaded to Pactflow
 - We check the compatibility with the consumer

+Notes:

+With BDCT, the key difference is that a Provider uploads its own provider contract advertising its full capability which is statically compared to the expectations in the consumer contract - the consumer contract is never replayed against the provider code base.
+This creates a much simpler and decoupled workflow.
+See the trade-offs for more.